 The aim of the FiBL-led workshop was to stimulate debate on the role of organic agriculture and other agro-ecological approaches in the European and international development policy frameworks in the context of the 2030 Agenda for Sustainable Development.
 FiBL researchers presented the results from SysCom and other projects on the performance of organic agriculture in tropical and sub-tropical climate zones to an audience of over 150 people, which included participants from the European Commission, Members of the European Parliament, diplomats, academics, practitioners as well as civil society organisations.

 The Brussels Policy Briefing n.
 54 discussed the 2030 Agenda for Sustainable Development, examining the status of implementation of the Sustainable Development Goals (SDGs), and the progress made with respect to Zero Hunger (SDG 2) on agriculture, food security and nutrition in ACP countries.
 In particular, the Briefing featured an exchange of views and experiences on: the policies, practices and partnerships that have been successful in driving the goal of SDG 2, with a focus on landmark developments at local, national and regional levels.
 SysCom team member Gurbir Bhullar was invited to present results from the SysCom program and other projects.

-For further information: Report with highlights - 7.79 MB
+For further information: - 7.79 MBReport with highlights

 The Annual Swiss Development Cooperation Conference tooks place on 29th June in Bern.
 Topics of the conference were food security and urban development in Africa.
 The goal of the conference was to inform the general public about Swiss development cooperation and its commitment to food security and urban development in Africa.
 The SysCom team was present with a stall to showcase the results from SysCom Kenya.